 Most of the biggest Steam titles will run on Linux and the few handfuls of top-tier games that don’t run on Linux, are because of the anti-cheating software that those developers used, and Steam is already making this compatible.

 If you’re interested in using Linux but want to ensure that your favorite game is compatible, search for it on ProtonDB.

 Being brief, Microsoft Office 365 is not yet compatible with Linux but there are three ways to work around this:

-Fmstrat/Winapps; this latest requires a local Windows Virtual Machine and uses Remote Desktop to lunch each app from the Linux OS to the VM
+- Fmstrat/Winapps; this latest requires a local Windows Virtual Machine and uses Remote Desktop to launch each app from the Linux OS to the VM

 What about other software?

 - A lot of mainstream, proprietary software will not run on Linux; Adobe (Creative Cloud and Reader), OneDrive Sync, Google Drive Sync, Microsoft Office, iTunes, and Autodesk.

 - All the above have alternative solutions.